San Blas in Municipality of San Blas, Nayarit, Mexico — The Pacific Coast

 Topics.
 This historical marker is listed in these topic lists: Churches & Religion • Colonial Era • Exploration • Settlements & Settlers.
 A significant historical date for this entry is March 12, 1768.

 Location.
 21° 32.515′ N, 105° 17.192′ W. Marker is in San Blas, Nayarit, in Municipality of San Blas.
 Marker is on Calle Sinaloa just east of Calle H. Batallón de San Blas, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: San Blas, Nayarit 63740, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within walking distance of this marker.
-José María Mercado (within shouting distance of this marker); Benito Pablo Juárez García The San Blas Battalion (approx. 1.1 kilometers away); José María Mercado Burial Site (approx. 1.1 kilometers away).
+At least 4 other markers are José María Mercado (within shouting distance of this marker); Benito Pablo Juárez García (about 180 meters away, measured in a direct line); The San Blas Battalion (approx. 1.1 kilometers away); José María Mercado Burial Site (approx. 1.1 kilometers away).